Questions:

 Wait!
 Why is line #1 is found in both searches?
 Because grep -n -w -i "the" haiku.txt

-To output the exact opposite matches for grep -n -w -i "the" haiku.txt
+To output the exact opposite matches for grep -n -w -i "the" haiku.txt, we need

 Usage: grep [OPTION]...
 PATTERN [FILE]...